microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/Market.md

 Use can use this diagram to determine the offer type that best suits your needs:
 ![](https://learn.microsoft.com/en-us/partner-center/marketplace/media/marketplace-commercial-transaction-capabilities-and-considerations/plans-offer-type-and-pricing-plan-flowchart-updated-01-04-2024.png)

-For additional details, see: [Determine offer type and pricing plan](https://learn.microsoft.com/en-us/partner-center/marketplace/marketplace-commercial-transaction-capabilities-and-considerations#determine-offer-type-and-pricing-plan)
+For additional details, see: **[Determine Offer Type and Pricing Plan](https://learn.microsoft.com/en-us/partner-center/marketplace/marketplace-commercial-transaction-capabilities-and-considerations#determine-offer-type-and-pricing-plan)**

 #### Non-Transactable Offer Types